 Impact

 Chrome versions before 149.0.7827.53 perform insufficient validation of untrusted input in their codec implementation.
-This allows a crafted video file to trigger an out‑of‑bounds memory write.
-The memory corruption could lead to arbitrary code execution or a crash of the browser process, posing a medium‑severity risk to confidentiality and availability.
+This allows a crafted video file to trigger an out-of-bounds memory write.
+The identified impact is a memory corruption that may lead to arbitrary code execution or a crash of the browser process, a concern for confidentiality and availability.
+It is inferred that such memory corruption could be exploited to gain code execution, but the description does not explicitly confirm this outcome.

 Affected Systems